poplars-dev/poplars-dev.github.io/_customizations/poplar_gloverride.md

 The Override G/L Account customization connects to the A/R batch header.
-Before an A/R invoice batch is posted, the customization updates the G/L account for all entries in the batch based on the item, location, and default G/L account.
+Before an A/R invoice batch is posted, the customization updates the G/L account for all entries in the batch based on the item, job location, and default G/L account.

 {% include pricing.html %}